Comparing Best-Selling Gutter Guards: Which One Is Best For Your Seattle Home?

 Hood gutter guards are not good options for keeping out pine needles or other small debris.
 So, on products like LeafGuard, Gutter Helmet, and K-Guard they flow right along with the water down the curve and into the gutter.

 4.)
-The gutter guard design is not prone to clogging
+Which gutter guard design is least likely to clog?

 Tie- MasterShield, Leaf Guard, and Leaf Relief